micro-js/event-handler/Readme.md

 [![NPM version][npm-image]][npm-url]
 [![Code style][standard-image]][standard-url]

-Create an event handler with some sweeter syntax.
+Syntax sugar for events handlers.
 Kind of like the excellent, [classnames](https://github.com/JedWatson/classnames), but for events.

 ## Installation